o2r-project/o2r-project.github.io/_posts/2016-12-15-investigating-docker-and-R.md

 While GraalVM has a [Docker Hub user](https://hub.docker.com/u/graalvm/), no images are published probably because of licensing requirements, as can be seen in the GitHub repository [orcale/docker-images](https://github.com/oracle/docker-images/tree/master/GraalVM/graalvm-0.22), where users must manually download a GraalVM release, which requires an Oracle Account... so the current tests available in [this GitHub repository]() try to build FastR from source based on the newest OpenJDK Java 9.

-## Dockerizing Research and Development Environments
+## Dockerising Research and Development Environments

 So why, apart from the incredibly easy usage, adoption and transfer of typical R environments, would you want to combine R with Docker?